-ESTABLISH A DEDICATED ECONOMIC DEVELOPMENT Fund
+ESTABLISH A DEDICATED ECONOMIC DEVELOPMENT FUND

 A dedicated economic development fund can provide greater options beyond tax abatements (ex. property and sales tax) for new incremental activity and will significantly enhance Manor's regional competitive position.
 By the same token, creating a fund of this type would facilitate responding to the need for retention incentives without creating unforeseen budget implications.
-This dedicated fund will take time to build up since it will need to be funded by general fund tax revenues.
+This dedicated fund will take time to build up since it will need to be funded via the City General Fund, a fee-based economic development fund for commercial development, or similar.
 This fund would augment other economic development financial tools such as federal and state grants, TIRZs, and PIDs.
-Alternately, creating a Municipal Development District or an Economic Development Corporation through an election by the citizens, should sales tax revenues become available to fund such an organization, would be another means of funding economic development activity.
+Alternately, creating a Municipal Development District or an Economic Development Corporation through an election by the citizens, should sales tax revenues become available to fund such an organization, would be another means of funding economic development act